harimukesh45/Student-Database-management-with-login-authentication-otp-using-express-and-mongo-db/README.md

    Download the zip file and extract it to a folder.

-2.Installing dependenices
+2.Installing dependenices:
   make sure node js is installed in your local storage npm install express mongoose nodemon nodemailer

-3.Edit things such as
+3.Edit things:
   *nodemailer configuration
   *port number
   *mongodb connection URL

-4.Running the server
+4.Running the server:
   npm start